 Check out Your Health Plan with a Broken Foot

 With 26 bones inside, any injury could leave you with a broken foot.
-That’s especially true because many of the bones are small and delicate.
-Then, they can be hard to heal, because we put lots of pressure on our feet.
+That’s especially true because many of the bones are small and delicate, especially those in your toes and midfoot.
+Even worse?
+They can be hard to heal, because we put lots of pressure on our feet.
 And many bones in the foot don’t receive good blood flow.

 Want to be sure you diagnose and treat a broken foot properly?
 That’s what we’re here for, as our patient Cassia G. recently shared:

 “Dr. Walsh is excellent with dancers and athletes.
 Last spring my daughter suffered a “dancers break” in her foot that had her sidelined at the start of competition season.
 Dr. Walsh was so positive and encouraging that she would bounce back from her injury.
 She treated the fracture and then helped her get it rehabbed so that she was able to return for the end of the season, win first place with her solo, and successfully try out for the Klein Cain Legacies.
 We are so thankful for a doctor who partnered with us to help my daughter keep doing what she loves!
 Highly recommend!”